AntiMicroX/antimicrox/README.md

 # <img src="./src/images/antimicroX.png" alt="Icon" width="60"/> AntiMicroX 3.0.1

-# The program is abandoned today.
-More and more responsibilities and opportunities are coming and I don't have time to run this program as much as I should.
-If you want to develop this program, don't forget to keep the previous developers in the files as it is.

 ## this program is not a part of the official AntiMicro, just like I never was.
 I cannot help with problems with version 2.23 and below